LyteNyte Grid logo for light mode. Links back to the documentation home page.

 Data Updates

-Handle live data updates to display real-time views driven by server events.
-LyteNyte Grid's server data source requests update ticks from the server at a configurable frequency.
+To handle live data updates and display real-time views, the server data source requests update ticks at a configurable interval.

 Processing Updates